cerner/terra-framework/packages/terra-date-picker/docs/DatePickerEvents.md

 ## Event Trigger Order
 When these actions are taken, the events are triggered in the following order.
+* Manual date entry
+    1. onChangeRaw
-* Manual date entry - onChangeRaw followed by onChange (if the date entry is a valid date).
+    2. onChange (if the date entry is a valid date)
-* Selection from picker - onChange followed by onSelect.
+* Selection from picker
+    1. onChange
+    2. onSelect